lanky/git_for_muggles/GETTING_STARTED.md

 (make sure there are 2 chevrons (>>) not just one)

-the non-commandline version would be to open the `current/im_a_believer_-_the_monkees.udn` file in a text editor (like Notepad, Notepad++, but definitely not Word, LibreOffice Writer or a similar word processor) and adding the work 'poo' at the end of the document.
+The non-commandline version would be to open the `current/im_a_believer_-_the_monkees.udn` file in a text editor (like Notepad, Notepad++, but definitely not Word, LibreOffice Writer or a similar word processor) and adding the work 'poo' at the end of the document.

 Once you've changed the file, let's see what git thinks: